phalcon-orphanage/docs/en/logger.md

 $logger->info($message, $context);
 ```

+> NOTE: At the moment, changing the interpolation placeholders is not available.
+We will introduce this feature in future versions of Phalcon.
+{: .alert .alert-warning }

 ## Item
 The formatter classes above accept a [Phalcon\Logger\Item][logger-item] object.
 The object contains all the necessary data required for the logging process.
 It is used as transport of data from the logger to the formatter.